 Ingredients and substitutions

-Honey mustard can be substituted with dijon or yellow mustard.
+- Honey mustard - Can be substituted with dijon or yellow mustard if preferred.

-For this recipe, you'll also need a baking sheet covered in foil, with an oven-safe cooling rack placed on top.
-This part is important - your bacon bites will drip lots of grease off while they're baking.
-This method will keep your bites crispy and a lot less greasy!
+- Baking sheet covered in foil - You'll also need a baking sheet covered in foil and topped with an oven-safe cooling rack.
+This part is important because it allows the bacon grease to drip off the bites while they cook.
+This method keeps your bites crispy and less greasy!

-Next, lay out your bacon, add honey mustard to the middle of each bacon slice, then add your chicken to one end.
-Season with pepper, then roll your chicken up in the bacon and secure with a toothpick.
+Assembly - Lay out your bacon, add honey mustard on top, then place a chicken cube at one end of the bacon.
+Season chicken with pepper, then roll the chicken in the bacon and secure with a toothpick.

-For a dinner party, you'll want to offer about 6 bite-sized appetizers per person.
-If you're hosting a finger-food only party, up that number to 8-12 per person.
+For a dinner party with a main course, you'll need about 6 bite-sized appetizers per person.
+If you're hosting a finger-food only party, you'll need about 8-12 per person.

 For more detailed information, check out this article: How Many Appetizers To Serve Per Person